8dcc/mindustry-image-generator/README.md

 ---

-Edit: Tried making it for 160px but it does not work, I will try to make it with python or something.
+Edit: I know how to make it work with 160 (Need more than one procesor).